dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 ## Support for PCs
 The following are supported:
-- Windows 8.1 and later (when enrolled with Intune)
+- Windows 8.1 and later (when PCs are enrolled with Intune)
-- Windows 7.0, Windows 8.1, or Windows 10 (when domain-joined),
+- Windows 7.0, Windows 8.1, or Windows 10 (when PCs are domain joined),
 > [!NOTE]
 >To use conditional access with Windows 10 PCs, you must update those PCs with the Windows 10 Anniversary Update.

   - You must set up domain-joined PCs to [automatically register](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-automatic-device-registration/) with Azure Active Directory.
 The Azure AD Device Registration service will be activated automatically for Intune and Office 365 customers.
 Customers who have already deployed the ADFS Device Registration service will not see registered devices in on-premises Active Directory.

-  - If the policy is set to require a domain join and the PC isn't domain-joined, a message is displayed to contact the IT admin.
+  - If the policy is set to require a domain join and the PC isn't domain joined, a message is displayed to contact the IT admin.

   - If the policy is set to require a domain join or compliance, and the PC doesn't meet either requirement, a message is displayed with instructions about how to install the Company Portal app and enroll.
   >[!NOTE]
-  >Conditional access is not supported on PCs running the Intune computer client.
+  >Conditional access is not supported on PCs that are running the Intune computer client.

 [Office 365 modern authentication must be enabled](https://support.office.com/en-US/article/Using-Office-365-modern-authentication-with-Office-clients-776c0036-66fd-41cb-8928-5495c0f9168a) and have all the latest Office updates.